theheking/intro-to-r/content/6_datavisualisation.md

 > Check out other options using the [r-graph gallery](https://r-graph-gallery.com/264-control-ggplot2-boxplot-colors.html).
 >

-Writing figures to file
+Writing figures to a file
 =======================

 There are two ways in which figures and plots can be output to a file (rather than simply displaying on screen).
 The first (and easiest) is to export directly from the RStudio ‘Plots’ panel, by clicking on `Export` when the image is plotted.
 This will give you the option of `png` or `pdf` and selecting the directory to which you wish to save it to.

 The second option is to use R functions in the console, allowing you the flexibility to specify parameters to dictate the size and resolution of the output image.
-Some of the more popular formats include `pdf()`, `png()`, which are functions that initialize a plot that will be written directly to a file in the `pdf` or `png` format, respectively.
-Within the function you will need to specify a name for your image in quotes and the width and height.
+Some of the more popular formats include `pdf()`, `png()`, which are functions that initialise a plot that will be written directly to a file in the `pdf` or `png` format, respectively.
+Within the function, you will need to specify a name for your image in quotes and the width and height.
 Specifying the width and height is optional, but can be very useful if you are using the figure in a paper or presentation and need it to have a particular resolution.
 Note that the default units for image dimensions are either pixels (for png) or inches (for pdf).
-To save a plot to a file you need to:
+To save a plot to a file, you need to:

-1. Initialize the plot using the function that corresponds to the type of file you want to make: `pdf("filename")`
+1. Initialise the plot using the function that corresponds to the type of file you want to make: `pdf("filename")`
 2. Write the code that makes the plot.
 3. Close the connection to the new file (with your plot) using `dev.off()`.